AndroidMarv/beets/README.rst

 Authors
 -------

-Beets is by `Adrian Sampson`_ with a supporting cast of thousands.
+Beets is by `Adrian Sampson` and `Manan Sharma`_ with a supporting cast of thousands.
 For help, please contact the `mailing list`_.

 .. _mailing list: https://groups.google.com/forum/#!forum/beets-users